derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 The approach is proposed by <a href="https://arxiv.org/abs/1503.03585" target="_blank">Sohl-Dickstein et al., (2015)</a>
 and referred to as Diffusion Probabilistic Models.
-The authors propose a two-step process: first systematically and slowly destroying structure in input, then learning a reverse process to restore structure in data.
+The authors propose a two-step process: first systematically and slowly destroying structure in input data, then learning a reverse process to restore this structure.
 The method uses a Markov chain, which, among many other applications, models Brownian motion.
-For Brownian motion (and a Markov chain), it is true that a future state of the particle (event) only depends on the current state of the event.
+For Brownian motion (and Markov chains), the future state of the particle (event) depends only on the current state of the event, not on the history of previous states.
 A change of state is controlled by transition probabilities, which can be described by Gaussians.
-Brownian motion is responsible for such a phenomenon as diffusion (<a href="https://galton.uchicago.edu/~lalley/Courses/313/WienerProcess.pdf" target="_blank">University of Chicago Statistics Course</a>).
+Brownian motion is responsible for the phenomenon of diffusion (<a href="https://galton.uchicago.edu/~lalley/Courses/313/WienerProcess.pdf" target="_blank">University of Chicago Statistics Course</a>).

 The systematic and slow process of destroying structure in data, referred to as the forward diffusion process, corresponds to a set of Gaussian transitions describing Brownian motion.
-Forward process is a Markov chain that gradually adds Gaussian noise to the data (<a href="https://arxiv.org/abs/2006.11239" target="_blank">Ho et al., 2020</a>).
+The forward process is a Markov chain that gradually adds Gaussian noise to the data (<a href="https://arxiv.org/abs/2006.11239" target="_blank">Ho et al., 2020</a>).
 To continue the **obvious analogy**, think of the input image as initial concentration of paint or ink.
 With time proceeding, initial concentration (by the means of Brownian motion) evens out into a uniform distribution of pixels corresponding to a normal distribution.

-A single Brownian step of the _forward_ process can be mathematically described as a Gaussian transition (<a href="https://arxiv.org/abs/2006.11239" target="_blank">Ho et al., 2020</a>), the result of which depends on the previous state of Brownian motion.
+A single Brownian step of the _forward_ process can be mathematically described as a Gaussian transition (<a href="https://arxiv.org/abs/2006.11239" target="_blank">Ho et al., 2020</a>), where the result depends on the previous state of Brownian motion.
 In other words, **obviously**, how ink is distributed at a given diffusion time depends on how it was distributed a time step before.
 The distribution is described by a Gaussian function with a mean depending on a previous step.
 Notice, it only depends on a previous time